1977 Daytona 500: Television

 The Daytona 500 was covered by ABC for the sixteenth time.
-ABC aired reports during the early stages of the race and then live coverage started at 3:00pm and was two thirds into the race and continued into the end of the race.
+ABC only aired reports during the early stages of the race, live coverage started at 3:00pm - about two thirds of the way into the race.
+Live coverage continued until after the finish.
 Jim McKay and three time Formula One World Champion Jackie Stewart called the race from the broadcast booth.
 Chris Economaki handled pit road for the television side.